marloncz/store-sales-forecast-r/README.md

 ## Results

-The archieved score on Kaggle was `0.404033` based on the script `modelling_catboost.R` that contains clear defined formulas.
+The archieved score on Kaggle was `0.404033` based on the script `mod_catboost.R` that contains clear defined formulas.

 ### Methodical Approach